-As a music composer for Hindi cinema, Kanu Roy’s numbered tunes—which can be counted on one’s fingers—have gained him some redoubtable fame.
+As a music composer for Hindi cinema, Kanu Roy’s tunes have gained him some redoubtable fame.
 While his tunes were so popular they are still remembered, very few remember his name to this day.

 Kanu Roy’s led a life of struggle and poverty until his dying breath in 1982.
 Born in Calcutta, it is said that Kanu Roy moved to Bombay to become a playback singer.
-To make his ends meet, Kanu Roy took on any work he could get, including small roles in films as an actor.
 He also joined IPTA and soon started working as one of its music directors.
 It was there he met Salil Chowdhury.
 Some sources claim that he sang a few songs for the renowned composer in the late 1950s, and even assisted him in music direction.
 Based upon Salil Chowdhury’s advice to branch out as an independent music director, instead of a playback singer, Kanu Roy continued his struggle to find a suitable opportunity.

 For Mayuri (1985), Roy collaborated with the legendary actress Nutan who sang the songs and provided lyrics for the same.
 While Nutan may not have been a professional singer, the score of Mayuri received much acclaim.

 Unmarried and struggling to meet his ends meet, Roy died of cancer in December 1982.
 His death, unfortunately, went largely unrecognized and unacknowledged by leading newspapers and magazines of the time.